-412-1 Activities subject to human rights reviews or impact assessments human rights impact assessment.
+412-1 Activities subject to human rights reviews or impact assessments

+As a project financer, NWB Bank is active in Dutch Public-Private Partnership (PPP) projects.
+The bank applies the Equator Principles in performing customer due diligence (CDD) on the special purpose vehicle, which includes a human rights impact assessment.
 NWB Bank requires new and existing clients to supply sufficient information about a project so NWB can assess any social risks, including human rights.
 If there are social risks, the bank will assess these risks and consider the results of the stakeholder dialogue that the client must conduct with those potentially affected by the project.
 This assessment is based on IFC Performance Standard 7 and includes a Free, Prior and Informed Consent (FPIC) analysis.